 Certain other exceptions imply that Danish WHT is imposed where the interest income is taxed at a low rate in a foreign jurisdiction.

-WHT protection requires that the receiver is considered as the beneficial owner of the interest and not a mere conduit company.
+WHT protection requires that the receiver is considered as the beneficial owner of the interest and not a mere conduit/flow-through company.
 Otherwise, Danish WHT is levied on the interest payment.
-As stated earlier, the concept of beneficial owner is a high-priority focus area with the Danish tax authorities – and they generally do not accept stepping-stone arrangements.
+As stated earlier, the concept of beneficial owner is a high-priority focus area with the Danish tax authorities — and they generally do not accept stepping-stone arrangements.
 Several rulings are pending on this issue.
 It is too soon to draw any definite conclusions until further legal precedence has been established.
-The question of whether the receiver of the interest payments should be considered as the beneficial owner must be analyzed on a case-by-case basis.
+The question of whether the receiver of the interest payments should be considered as the beneficial owner must be analyzed case-by-case.
 Local advice should be sought.

 Checklist for debt funding